Think-N-Kreate-Ltd/AGIS-control-firmware/note-for-andy.md

     - I2C cannot use interrupt
     - use task instead
  - ~~add a LCD to view the value~~
+ - move the refresh of tft to task
+ - INA219
+    - ~~collect all data and write to log file~~
+    - ~~get the average current~~
+    - if average current exceed a level, stop the mechine
+ - connect the sd card module

 ======================================
 # the below task is outdated